We couldn’t do it without you

 Coogee Bay Hotel

-Coogee Bay Hotel (CBH) has been raising funds for Sydney Children’s Hospital Foundation since 1997 through their annual Coogee Bay Golf Day, making them one of our longer term supporters.
+Coogee Bay Hotel (CBH) has been raising funds for Sydney Children’s Hospitals Foundation since 1997 through their annual Coogee Bay Golf Day, making them one of our longer term supporters.

 In addition to their financial commitment, CBH donates 100 room nights per year for patients and families who have travelled from regional New South Wales or from interstate for the treatment of their child.